7 Types of Digital Marketing Materials You Must Have

 1 – Website

-Until a decade ago, most companies would print thick brochures that contained details of everything about the business.
+Until a decade ago, most companies printed thick brochures containing business details.

 The mission, vision, brand story, details of products and services, and everything else about the company were included in the brochure.